Wappsto/javascript-wappsto-wapp/README.md

 ### Create a new value

 To create a new value under an exsisting device, you should call createValue.
-There are some helper functions to create number, string, bloc and xml values.
+If a value exsists with the given name, the existing value will be returned.
+There are some helper functions to create number, string, blob and xml values.
 There will also be created the states nedded based on the permission.
 The only allowed values for permission is 'r', 'w' and 'rw'.

 To create a number value: